Twitter

 Obtaining a spheroidized structure in 4340 grade requires austenitizing at 1380 o F (750 o C), furnace cooling to 1300 o F (705 o C), and then cooling to 1050 o F (565 o C) at a rate of 3 o C per hour.
 It is likely that this structure will be more machinable than the coarse lamellar pearlite structure obtained by full annealing.

-During this process, a steel is heated above its ferrite to austenite transformation temperature, then cooled in air to a temperature well below it.
+During this process, steel is heated above its ferrite to austenite transformation temperature, then cooled in the air to a temperature well below it.
 As a conditioning treatment prior to heat treatment, the treatment can be applied to forged products.
-Moreover, normalising refines the structure of forgings that may have cooled unevenly during their forging process.
-For 4340 grade, the nominal normalising temperature is 1500 o F (815 o C), but production experience may require a temperature 50 o F (10 o C) above or below this value. .
-As a rule of thumb, when forgings are normalised before, say, carburizing or hardening and tempering, the upper range of normalising temperatures is used.
-When normalising is the final heat treatment, the lower temperature range is used.
+Moreover, normalizing refines the structure of forgings that may have cooled unevenly during their forging process.
+For 4340 grade, the nominal normalizing temperature is 1500 o F (815 o C), but production experience may require a temperature of 50 o F (10 o C) above or below this value.
+As a rule of thumb, when forgings are normalized before, say, carburizing or hardening and tempering, the upper range of normalizing temperatures is used.
+When normalizing is the final heat treatment, the lower temperature range is used.

 Hardening